Flat Phillips Plastite Screws 48-2

 Self tapping/Sheet Metal Screws

 These specially threaded screws designed to cut threads as they are driven into untapped holes.
 A self-tapping screw requires a pre-drilled pilot hole from the correct size drill.
 Recommended drill bit sizes vary, depending on the diameter of screw to be used, type of screw (points A, B, AB, and High-Low), and structural thickness of the substrate.
-These screws are available in carbon steel
+These screws are available in

 in a number of finishes (clear zinc, yellow zinc, black zinc, black oxide) and stainless steel